isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

 1.  \(Optional\) In the Check-In dialog, add a comment in **Version Comments** text box.

-    >[!NOTE]
-    >
+    **Note:**

-    >This comment is displayed in the AEM version history of the file.
+    This comment is displayed in the AEM version history of the file.

 1. Click **OK**.

->[!NOTE]
->
+**Note:**

->If the checked-out file is deleted or moved to any other folder in AEM, you get an error message when you check-in the file.
+If the checked-out file is deleted or moved to any other folder in AEM, you get an error message when you check-in the file.
 Make sure that the checked-out file is not moved or deleted using the AEM web interface.

 ### Files Checked-Out in AEM Guides View